 - Is the layout easy to follow even as it grows and changes?

-Consider the workflow of the tool and how it is visually represented.
-If the flow is unclear or the visuals create confusion, then using the tool will require a greater time investment in day-to-day operation.
+- Consider the workflow of the tool and how it is visually represented.
+If the flow is unclear or the visuals create confusion, then using the tool will require a greater time investment in day-to-day operations.

 Without these components, these products can require so much dedicated effort to maintain that any time saved investigating transfers to time maintaining the new tool.
 Headcount is expensive; buy-in for a product is much more expensive if an analyst, and all their investigation training and experience, is lost just to manage it.